 An integrated approach for estimating longitudinal segregation of two populations using different sources of information, genetic and morphometric data is introduced.
 A soft boundary is allowed to vary by year and sex although baseline populations are assumed.
-A joint conditional likelihood function derived from the two sources is defined for the estimation of mixing proportions.
+A joint likelihood function derived from the two sources is defined for the estimation of mixing proportions.
 The method is applied to the extensive data for Antarctic minke whales taken by the JARPA and JARPA II surveys during the austral summers from 1989/90 to 2010/2011 in Antarctic areas III-E, IV, V and VI-W. The mixing proportion is modeled by a linear logistic model with population-specific parameters for the two sets of data.
-The genetic and morphometric data in the western areas (Areas III-E and IV-W) and the eastern areas (Areas V-E and VI-W) are used for estimating parameters for the two putative populations, I-stock (western population) and P-stock (eastern population), respectively.
-It was observed that the morphometric data shown dominated information compared to the genetic data and it helped convergence in the optimization.
-However, the inclusion of the morphometric data altered the estimation results and tended to give softer boundaries.
+The genetic and morphometric data in the western areas (Areas III-E and IV-W) and the eastern areas (Areas V-E and VI-W) are used only for estimating parameters for the two putative populations, I-stock and P-stock, respectively.
+It was observed that the morphometric data shown dominated information compared to the genetic data altered the estimation results and tended to give softer boundaries.
 On the whole, the result indicates that the spatial distribution of the two populations has a soft boundary in Area IV-E and V-W, which depends on the year.
 It also suggested possible sex differences along the boundary.